Exact Dynamics of Multi-class Stochastic Gradient Descent: Proof of Theorem

-We now introduce Assumption \ref{ass:risk_fisher_U}, a slightly weaker version of Assumption \ref{ass:risk_fisher} which still allows for locally unique solutions to \eqref{eq:V_m_rho_2}.
+The main task in proving Theorem \ref{thm:main_risk_m_v} is to show that SGD approximately solves \eqref{eq:ODE_resolvent_2}.
+We prove this under the more general setting of Assumption \ref{ass:risk_fisher_U}, a slightly weaker version of Assumption \ref{ass:risk_fisher} that still allows for locally unique solutions to \eqref{eq:V_m_rho_2}.
 In this version of the assumption, we do not require the functions $f_i$ to be differentiable everywhere, but only on some open set $\csU$ and we do not require the derivative functions to be Lipschitz, but merely $\eta$-PL.
 The trade-off is that, in this context, our theorem gives locally unique solutions on $\csU$ but not necessarily a unique global solution.
 If the derivative functions are Lipschitz ($\eta = 0$), then the set $\csU$ is the full space.

 \begin{assumption}[Risk and its derivatives] Let $B_i\in \R^{\lpp \times \lpp}$ and $m_i\in \R^{\lpp }$, and $z\sim \mathcal{N}(0, I_{\lpp}),$ for $i\in [\ls].$ There exists an open set $\csU \subseteq \R^{\lpp\times \lpp}\times \R^{\lpp}, $ such that $B_i, m_i \in \csU.$ The functions $\E_z[\nabla f_i(\sqrt{B_i} z + m_i; \e)], $ $\E_z[\nabla f_i(\sqrt{B_i} z + m_i, \e)^{\otimes 2}]$ and $\E_z[\nabla^2 f_i(\sqrt{B_i} z + m_i;\e)], $ are $\eta$-PL with respect to $B_i, m_i$ for all $i\in[ \ls],$ with Lipschitz constants, $L_1, L_2, L_{22}>0$ respectively. \end{assumption}